The Human Truth Foundation

 Population:

 Oman's population is predicted to fall to 3 603 000 by 2030.
 Developed countries with falling populations face a pension's crises, whereby an increasingly ageing population must be cared for by fewer and fewer workers.
 Economic stability can be maintained by increasing foreign workers from younger countries.
-This country has a fertility rate of 2.17.
+This country has a fertility rate of 2.57.
 The fertility rate is, in simple terms, the average amount of children that each woman has.
-The higher the figure, the quicker the population is growing, although, to calculate the rate you also need to take into account morbidity, i.e., the rate at which people die.
-If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate, which would keep the population stable.
+The higher the figure, the quicker the population will grow, although, to calculate the rate you also need to take into account morbidity - the rate at which people die.
+If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate (two new children for each set of parents who die), which would keep the population stable.
 If all countries had such a fertility rate, population growth would end.
 The actual replacement rate in most developed countries is around 2.1.
+The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.13

 Population2